Series 406.5AR - Tobacco-Free and Electronic Delivery Device-Free Environment

 Adopted: August 1988

-1.1 The success of this policy depends on the cooperation of all employees, students and visitors.
+1.1 The success of this regulation depends on the cooperation of all employees, students and visitors.

-1.2 All people on district property shall be responsible for complying with this policy.
+1.2 All people on district property shall be responsible for complying with this regulation.

-2. The following steps shall be taken if this policy is violated.
+2. The following steps shall be taken if this regulation is violated.

-2.1.1 First violation – The appropriate supervisor shall give informal verbal notice to the employee and remind him/her about the district’s tobacco-free policy and the availability of tobacco cessation programs.
+2.1.1 First violation – The appropriate supervisor shall give informal verbal notice to the employee and remind the employee about the district’s regulation and the availability of tobacco cessation programs.
+The district may impose additional consequences, including discipline, if the violation is connected to other misconduct.

-2.2.1 In accordance with Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior, students are expected to comply with laws and regulations pertaining to the possession and use of tobacco, and liquid and electronic cigarettes, and are prohibited from possessing or using tobacco, and liquid and electronic cigarettes in district buildings, on district grounds, in district vehicles and at district events.
+2.2.1 In accordance with Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior, students are expected to comply with laws and regulations pertaining to the possession and use of tobacco, tobacco products and electronic delivery devices.

 2.2.2 Violations should be reported to the building principal or his/her designee.

-2.2.3 The building principal shall deal with the student in accordance with school discipline procedures.
+2.2.3 The building principal shall deal with the student in accordance with school discipline procedures and, when applicable, as required by Minnesota State High School League bylaws.

-2.3.1 Visitors are defined as parents, community residents, students and staff from other school districts, and all other persons on or in district property, buildings or vehicles.
+2.3.1 Visitors are defined as parents, community residents, students and staff from other school districts, and all other persons on or in district property.

-2.3.2 Visitors observed using tobacco on district property should be asked to refrain from doing so.
+2.3.2 Visitors observed violating this regulation on district property should be asked to refrain from doing so.

-184.108.40.206 A visitor who continues to use tobacco on school property should be reported to the supervisory personnel present.
+22.214.171.124 A visitor who continues to violate this regulation on school property should be reported to the supervisory personnel present.

-220.127.116.11 The supervisor shall take action which may include asking the person to refrain from using tobacco or directing the person to leave district property.
+126.96.36.199 The supervisor shall take action which may include asking the person to refrain from violating this regulation or directing the person to leave district property.

 2.3.3 Repeated violations may result in a recommendation to the superintendent that the person be prohibited from entering district property for a specified period of time.